octopus-coder/octopus-coder/README.md

  </details>

-Here is an old backend code I built in NodeJS hosted in Heroku* as a serverless function using the Telegram API, for a mini guess-the-pokemon interaction game.
+Here is a backend code I built in my spare time in NodeJS hosted in Heroku* as a serverless function using the Telegram API, for a mini guess-the-pokemon interaction game.

 <details>
 <summary>Telegram Pokemon Bot</summary>